MorganJBradford/Library.Solution/README.md

 ___
 ## 🚩 *Description*:
 ### *This program uses Identity to allow users to sign in as a librarian or a patron.
-Patrons can track their *
+Patrons can track their checkout history, and librarians can oversee all patrons to watch out for overdue books!*

 ## 🔧 *Setup/Installation instructions:*